 Marex is one of few producers that mount a fire alarm as standard equipment.
-We prioritize your safety and have mounted several fire alarms, on the front cabin ceiling, hallway ceiling and in the cockpit near the main sliding door.
+We prioritize your safety and have mounted one alarm in the ceiling of the front cabin.
+This must be tested regularly.

 3.3 COOKER AND OVEN